 nStride

-nSTRIDE® APS is a new type of treatment that helps people with knee osteoarthritis.
-It uses proteins from your own blood to reduce inflammation and help repair damaged knee cartilage.
-This treatment is non-surgical and works by injecting a special solution into the knee joint.
+nSTRIDE® APS is a new approach that helps people with knee osteoarthritis.
+It uses proteins from your blood to reduce inflammation and help repair damaged knee cartilage.
+This treatment is non-surgical and works by injecting a concentrated solution of your blood into the knee joint.

 How Does nSTRIDE APS Work?